 Ekata uses these two data assets, along with sophisticated machine learning capabilities, to power our global APIs and SaaS solution.
 Having access to both the Ekata Identity Graph and the Ekata Identity Network provides you with a comprehensive view of your customers’ digital identity and its associated risk.

-The Ekata Identity Engine enables organizations to combat fraud, build trust, and grow revenue with frictionless customer experiences.
+The Ekata Identity Engine enables organizations to perform robust identity verification, combat fraud, build trust, and grow revenue with frictionless customer experiences.

-Are you ready to begin your journey to data excellence?
+Are you ready to begin your journey to identity verification and fraud prevention data excellence?

-Ekata identity verification data can help flag potentially risky digital interactions.
+Ekata identity verification solutions and fraud prevention data can help flag potentially risky digital interactions.
 Let’s fight fraud together!
 To learn more, visit www.ekata.com.